Academic Master

 Merited neither praise nor infamy.”

 The society which Hythloday presents is the ideal society in front of him and should be formed, but the author More uses this idealism as an irony that this so-called ideal government or the system of society cannot be accepted without a question since it represents a system which can be gained by complete removal of one’s individuality and whose wealth is dependent on slavery.
 People aren’t allowed to do what they want or move as they please.
-This implies all faithfulness and allegiance to the country though there are many other factors which are significant as well such as the family.
+This implies all faithfulness and allegiance to the country, though there are many other significant factors as well, such as the family.
 Putting the two pieces of the works together, it can be observed that the “Inferno” by Dante presents an irony on the human’s views about the afterlife while “Utopia” is an irony on people’s views about an ideal society or the government.
-Hythloday proposes various stances and arguments in the dialogue “Utopia” on how a government and a society should be which can neither be attained nor is this society helpful for so many reasons.
+Hythloday proposes various stances and arguments in the dialogue “Utopia” on how a government and a society should be, which can neither be attained nor is this society helpful for so many reasons.

 The author asserts that this is all the game of mind about how we think what the ideal society is, otherwise if such a society came into being, it would no more be an ideal society or an ideal government.
-These ironical comments and discussion take place in the form of dialogue while Dante’s ironical statements are in the form of poetry.
-The poem is an irony on the government of God while the dialogue is an irony on the government of the people.
+These ironical comments and discussions take place in the form of dialogue, while Dante’s ironical statements are in the form of poetry.
+The poem is an irony on the government of God, while the dialogue is an irony on the government of the people.
 “And Dante dooms his wily, prideful Ulysses to Hell for false counsel” (theimaginativeconservative.org).
 Here, Ulysses is Hythloday of “Utopia” who could have been in the Hell of “Inferno” for his false counseling and justifications.

 Works Cited